Wise vs CurrencyFair [2025]

 Is CurrencyFair or Wise cheaper?

 CurrencyFair and Wise offered similar pricing in the comparisons we ran.
-Wise can be more transparent in its pricing, as it offers the real exchange rate with no markup, and low transfer fees which are clearly split out.
+Wise can be more transparent in its pricing, as it offers the mid-market exchange rate with no markup, and low transfer fees which are clearly split out.
 Compare both to see which is better for your specific transfer.

 Is CurrencyFair or Wise faster?